Akshays-2006/RAG_Spider_task_2A/README.md

 * Displays the final answer on the webpage

-Also a video showing the working of UI is also added
+Also a video and 3 images demonstrating the working of webpage are also added